awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

  ![\[Commerce Analytics Service Overview\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/commerce-analytics-service-overview.png)

- The data you request using the SDK tools is delivered to your AWS account as data sets\.
-Most of the data sets correspond to the same data as the text\-based reports available on the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour)\.
-You can request data sets for a specific date, and the data is delivered to the provided Amazon S3 bucket\.
+ The data you request using the SDK tools is delivered to your AWS account as datasets\.
+Most of the datasets correspond to the same data as the text\-based reports available on the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/tour)\.
+You can request datasets for a specific date, and the data is delivered to the provided Amazon S3 bucket\.
 Notification of data delivery is provided by the Amazon Simple Notification Service \(Amazon SNS\)\.

 ## Terms and conditions<a name="terms-and-conditions"></a>